 The amounts and bands given below apply to UK/EU students who will start their course from October 2019 onwards.

 (Please see the University’s Funding website and select the appropriate link for English, Welsh, Scottish, Northern Irish or EU students for specific details.)

-- Bursaries: Free grants provided by the University of Oxford and the Colleges.
-Up to £3,700 per year that you remain eligible.
+- Oxford Bursaries: provided by the University of Oxford and the colleges.
+Up to £3,700 for those starting in 2019 and up to £5,000 per year for those starting in 2020 that you remain eligible.
 These are available on a sliding scale to students who have a residual household income below £42,875.
 Available to all UK/EU students.
 Full details are available on the University’s Funding website.

 - Jesus College Access Bursaries: UK/EU undergraduates at Jesus College can benefit from exclusive Jesus College Access Bursaries, which are free grants to assist with course-related costs (e.g. books, equipment, travel).
 The grants are made automatically - there is no need to apply.
-They are in addition to the Oxford Bursaries and Tuition Fee Waivers.
-The amount payable depends on household income, as calculated by your LA.
+They are in addition to the Oxford Bursaries.
+The amount payable depends on household income, as calculated by your Student Finance.
 Eligible students will receive the following:

 "I am very grateful for the help I've received since coming to Jesus; it helps take the pressure off finances, allowing me to enjoy all the opportunities and culture that Oxford has to offer, academically and in music and theatre, which I find important to my experience at university."

 "The bursary is a really brilliant scheme.
 Whilst I am careful with my money, it means that I do not feel any different to my friends when we engage in recreational activities.
 The bursary makes social class and the amount my parents earn a non-issue for me."